MichaelELeonard/Python-Challenge/README.md

 For the PyBank project we needed the read in data from a .csv file and create code that will determine: <br>
 * The total number of months included in the dataset <br>
 * The net total amount of "Profit/Losses" over the entire period <br>
-* The changes in "Profit/Losses" over the entire period and the average of those changes <br>
+* The average change in "Profit/Losses" over the entire period <br>
 * The greatest increase in profits (date and amount) over the entire period <br>
 * The greatest decrease in profits (date and amount) over the entire period <br>